nextjournal/advent-of-clerk/README.md

 A template repo for folks wanting to do [Advent of Code](https://adventofcode.com) with [Clerk](https://clerk.vision).

 ## Usage

-To play with this, you need to have [Clojure installed](https://clojure.org/guides/install_clojure), then run:
+Fork & clone this repo, make sure you have [Clojure installed](https://clojure.org/guides/install_clojure), then run:

 ``` shell